story645/matplotlib/doc/devel/development_setup.rst

          environment called ``mpl-dev``::

          conda activate mpl-dev

-      Remember to activate the *mpl-dev* environment whenever you start working on Matplotlib.

       If you need to open a GUI window with Matplotlib output on Codespaces, our configuration includes a `light-weight Fluxbox-based desktop